-Wood is especially attractive for use in growing plants that will continue growing for more than one season, and plants that you intend to grow outdoors in a conspicuous location.
+Wood is beautiful for use in growing plants that will continue growing for more than one season and plants that you intend to grow outdoors in a conspicuous location.

-Wooden containers are best for larger plants, and for use in highly visible areas of your yard.
-Wooden pots are generally one of the most expensive types of containers.
-Wooden pots may be expensive, but they’re generally extremely durable.
+Wooden containers are best for larger plants and use in noticeable areas of your yard.
+Unfortunately, wooden pots are generally one of the most expensive types of containers.
+Wooden pots may be costly, but they’re usually highly durable.

-Here are a few of my favorite from Tractor Supply.
+Here are a few of my favorites from Tractor Supply.

-Be sure to get one that’s treated on the outside, but not on the inside.
-If you get a pot that’s treated on the inside, you might end up with dangerous chemicals being leeched into the soil and making their way into your plants.
-This can damage the plants, and potentially make you sick if you eat them.
+Be sure to get one treated on the outside, but not on the inside.
+If you get a pot treated on the inside, you might end up with dangerous chemicals being leeched into the soil and making their way into your plants.
+This can damage the plants and make you sick if you eat them.

-Plastic pots are probably the most widely used type of pot for container gardening.
-This is largely due to the fact that plastic pots are generally the cheapest.
+Plastic pots are probably the most widely used pot for container gardening.
+This is mainly because plastic pots are generally the cheapest.
 But cheaper isn’t always better.

 Here are some of my favorites on Amazon.

-If you only plant to attempt container gardening for one year, then plastic may be a very good option for you.
-But if you think you might want to have a container garden next year, you might want to stick with something a bit more durable.
+If you only plan to attempt container gardening for one year, then plastic may be an excellent option.
+But if you think you might want to have a container garden next year, you might want to stick with something more durable.

-You could be tempted to think certain plastic pots are durable because they’re harder or thicker than other plastic pots, but that’s not necessarily true.
+You could be tempted to think that plastic pots are durable because they’re harder or thicker than other ones, but that’s not necessarily true.

 If plastic is left outdoors in the elements for too long, it can start to warp and crack.
 Cracked pots are of little use for anything!

 Terra cotta clay pots are the second most economical type of container.
-They’re pretty cheap, but they are very delicate and do break quite easily.
+Again, they’re pretty cheap, but they are very delicate and break quite easily.
 They also don’t stand up very well to freezing temperatures, so you shouldn’t leave them out during the winter.

 Fired ceramic pots are a pretty good choice.
-They can be a bit delicate, but many of them are pretty durable.
-They’re usually glazed on the outside for appearance, but are left unglazed on the inside.
-This is good since the glaze can damage plants if it leeches into the soil.
+They can be a bit delicate, but many are pretty durable.
+They’re usually glazed on the outside for appearance but are left unglazed on the inside.
+This is good since the glaze can damage plants if leeches into the soil.

-Some people even use bags of soil as their containers, simply cutting a hole in the side of a bag of soil that’s lying on its side and sowing seeds directly into the exposed soil!
+Some people even use bags of soil as their containers, simply cutting a hole in the side of a bag of dirt lying on its side and sowing seeds directly into the exposed ground!
 You don’t have to use standard purchased containers.

-Almost any container can be used for growing plants as long as it is safe and allows the plants adequate drainage.
+You can use almost any container for growing plants as long as it is safe and allows the plants adequate drainage.

 Check out how to use what you have in your home for seeds here.